The Package (Seinfeld)

-"The Package" is the 139th episode of the sitcom Seinfeld.
-This was the fifth episode for the eighth season, originally airing on October 17, 1996.
+"The Package" is the 139th episode of the American television sitcom Seinfeld.
+This was the fifth episode for the eighth season, originally airing on NBC on October 17, 1996.

 In this episode, Elaine cannot receive medical treatment for her rash because of a reputation for being a "difficult" patient, Kramer offers Jerry a method to get a refund on a stereo that is two years out of warranty, and George discovers that Sheila, a clerk at the photo store, is looking at his pictures.